MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsAVEdgeConnectivity.md

 # Test-CsAVEdgeConnectivity

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2013

-Verifies connectivity through the A/V Edge server.
-This cmdlet was introduced in Lync Server 2013 Preview.

-**Below Content Applies To:** Skype for Business Server 2015

 Verifies connectivity through the A/V Edge server.
 This cmdlet was introduced in Lync Server 2013.

 ## SYNTAX